tips

 South AfricaYesYesIDP required

-Minimum driving age: 18 in Spain, but most rental companies require you to be 21 or older.
+The minimum driving age in Spain is 18, but most rental companies require you to be 21 or older.
 Drivers under 25 often pay a young driver surcharge.

-Staying longer than 6 months?
-You'll need to convert your licence to a Spanish one, which involves written and practical exams.
+If you're staying longer than 6 months, you'll need to convert your licence to a Spanish one, which involves written and practical exams.

 Some rental companies don't ask for an IDP, but if you're stopped by police without one (as a non-EU driver), you could face problems.
 Get one before you travel.
 It's cheap and takes minutes.